-We do not know the exact cause of seborrheic keratoses.
+We do not know the exact cause of SKs.
 However, almost everybody will eventually develop at least a few of these growths.
 They are sometimes referred to as “barnacles of old age.
 “These become more common and more numerous with advancing age.
 Some people develop many over time, while others develop only a few.
-Sometimes seborrheic keratoses may erupt during pregnancy, following estrogen therapy, or in association with other medical problems”.
+Sometimes SKs may erupt during pregnancy, following estrogen therapy, or in association with other medical problems”.

 Children rarely develop seborrheic keratoses.
-Although seborrheic keratoses may first appear in one spot and seem to spread to another, they are not contagious.
+Although SKs may first appear in one spot and seem to spread to another, they are not contagious.
 As people age they may simply develop a few more.

 Almost everybody gets at least a few of these growths.
-Unless they develop suddenly, seborrheic keratoses does not indicate a serious health problem, and is not related to skin cancer.
+Unless they develop suddenly, SKs do not indicate a serious health problem, and is not related to skin cancer.
 They may be unsightly, especially if they begin to appear on the face.
 They can get irritated by clothing rubbing against them.
 Because they may grow larger over the years, removal is sometimes recommended especially if they itch, get irritated, or bleed easily.
-A seborrheic keratosis may turn black and may be difficult to distinguish from skin cancer.
+An SK may turn black and may be difficult to distinguish from skin cancer.
 Sometimes such a growth must be removed and studied under a microscope to determine if it is cancerous or not.

-Salves, ointments, and medications can neither cure nor prevent seborrheic keratoses.
+Salves, ointments, and medications can neither cure nor prevent SKs.

-Although these growths are frequently confused with warts, moles, actinic keratoses, and melanoma skin cancer, they differ in a variety of ways.
+Although these growths are frequently confused with warts, moles, actinic keratoses (AKs), and melanoma skin cancer, they differ in a variety of ways.

-- Warts are caused by a virus; seborrheic keratoses aren’t caused by a virus.
+- Warts are caused by a virus; SKs aren’t caused by a virus.
 Warts tend to develop more quickly, they don’t get as dark in color, and they don’t have that “pasted-on” appearance.

 - Moles are skin-colored, or tan to brown in color.
 Almost everyone develops 20-30 moles during his or her lifetime-usually during childhood.

-- Actinic keratoses, also called solar keratoses, are caused by the sun, and occur on body areas that have been exposed to the sunlight.
-The face, hands, forearms, and V of the neck are the most common areas for actinic keratoses.
+- Actinic keratosis (AKs), sometimes referred to as solar keratosis, are caused by the sun, and occur on body areas that have been exposed to the sunlight.
+The face, hands, forearms, and V of the neck are the most common areas for actinic keratosis.
 These growths are more common among pale-skinned, fair-haired, light-eyed individuals.
-They are flatter, redder, and rougher than seborrheic keratoses.
-Actinic keratoses are pre-cancerous, which means they may become skin cancers.
+They are flatter, redder, and rougher than seborrheic keratosis.
+Actinic keratosis are pre-cancerous, which means they may become skin cancers.
 Any raised, reddish, rough-textured growth should be examined by a dermatologist.